 The Divisiekroniek and its myths, amazingly, would be taught with a poker face for the next four 400 years at Dutch elementary and high schools as historical truth.
 Yes, for 400 hundred years.
 Four centuries long.
 Let the seconds and ages sink in.
 We seriously do not rule out there are still people in the Netherlands who think the Batavi are in some way relevant for their origine.
 Well, besides perhaps for the people from the area called Batavia, in Dutch language Betuwe, in central Netherlands, they are not.
 Period.

 This chap Aurelius also produced the myth that the town of Medemblik was the seat of the much feared king of Frisia Radbod, also widely known as Redbad.
 But variations exist, like Rathbold, Rathbodus, Radbodus, Redbodus, Redbald, Radboud, Rabbodus, Rebbolt, Rambault, Rembauz, Robuet, Rabel, Rabeu, Rapoto, Reinbaldr, Rabeu, Richoldus, Ritzert, Ritsaert etc. Inspired by Aurelius’ chronicle, Martinus Hamconius wrote in 1609 the ‘Frisia seu de viris rebusque’.
 It tells, or better lies, about the first duke of West Frisia namely Diederik Haronis.
-Duke Diederik supposedly was a grandson of King Radbod and founded Medemblik in the year 300.
+Duke Diederik supposedly was a grandson of king Radbod and founded Medemblik in the year 300.
 In 330 this dude Diederik proclaimed himself king of Frisia.
 Just like the Batavi origin myth, utter nonsense too, of course.

 Another legend about Radbod is the origin of the Gravinnenweg ‘countesses road’ in province Friesland.
 This is a drowned, stone road at the bottom of lake Sneekermeer.
 This ‘road’ was built by a countess to support the movement of an army, according to legend.
-Others say it was not Gravinnenweg, but originally Gegravenweg meaning ‘dug-road’, ordered by King Radbod.
+Others say it was not Gravinnenweg, but originally Gegravenweg meaning ‘dug-road’, ordered by king Radbod.
 When strong winds cause low water levels, skippers can still hit this stone road with the floor of their ships.
-Truth is, the ‘road’ is the residue of a long, straight-lined moraine at the bottom of the lake created during the last glacial period.
+Truth is, the ‘road’ is a residue of a long, straight-lined moraine at the bottom of the lake created during the last glacial period.

 According to Dijkstra’s construct, you very well can assume the presence of a powerful family around present-day Rijnsburg in province Zuid Holland.
 This is a settlement that was called Hrothaluashem or Rodulfsheim in the eighth century.
 Rodulfsheim translates as ‘homestead of Rodulf’.
 Rodulf is also know from extending gifts to the Church of Utrecht in the eighth century.
 A big man, indeed.
-Later, shortly after the Viking rule of Rorik of Dorestad and Godfrid the Sea-King had ended in West Frisia, it was Count Gerulf the Elder of West Frisia who had possessions in the area of Rijnsburg too.
+Later, shortly after the Viking rule of Rorik of Dorestad and Godfrid the Sea-King had ended in West Frisia, it was count Gerulf the Elder of West Frisia who had possessions in the area of Rijnsburg too.
 This was in the ninth century.
 Gerulf’s grandson was named (drum roll) Radbod.
 Furthermore, there were close ties between the House of Gerulfings and the bishopric of Utrecht.
 A ninth/tenth century bishop of Utrecht was named (drum roll) Radbod.

 What at least is evident, that the mouth of the River Old Rhine has been a locaction of great strategic importance, and thus a base for ruling elites.
 We refer also to our posts Foreign fighters returning from Viking war bands and Tolkin pleaded in favor of King Finn where more is said about Rodulf and Rijnsburg.

-At high sea the twelve asegas started praying, when a thirteenth person joined them out of nowhere.
+At high sea, the twelve asegas started praying, when a thirteenth person joined them out of nowhere.
 The fellow carried a golden axe.
 With it he steered the rickety ship back to safety, to the shores at a place called Eswei.
 There he dug up a sod with his axe, and immediately a sweet well sprung up.
 Just like Moses did with his rod on rock in the Sinai desert.
 The place was named Axenshove ever since.
 Furthermore, and most importantly, all what the thirteenth person taught the other twelve asegas was considered law.
 After he finished his teachings, he disappeared.